-An amputation can also be hard to deal with emotionally.
+An amputation is hard to get used to and can be hard to deal with emotionally.
 The medical and therapy team will support you and will refer you on to specialist services as needed.

 Reasons for an amputation

 There are many reasons why you may need to have an amputation, the most common vascular causes are peripheral artery disease (PAD) and diabetes.
 The reasons for your amputation have been, or will be discussed with you where possible, before the operation.
 If this has not been possible they will be discussed with you afterwards.